Particular/docs.particular.net/nservicebus/messaging/timeout-manager.md

  - nservicebus/messaging/delayed-delivery
 ---

+{{NOTE:
-NOTE: Duplicate timeouts can be dispatched if the transport and persistence is configured not to use or does not support [TransactionScope mode](/transports/transactions.md#transactions-transaction-scope-distributed-transaction).
+Duplicate timeouts can be dispatched if the transport and persistence is configured not to use or does not support [TransactionScope mode](/transports/transactions.md#transactions-transaction-scope-distributed-transaction).
 Scaled-out environments are extra vulnerable.
 The receiving endpoint must account for that via for example [Outbox](/nservicebus/outbox/) or otherwise idempotent processing.

+Exact-once timeouts only possible with MSMQ and SQL Transports in combination with NHibernate or SQL Persistence with (their default) transaction mode TransactionScope.
+}}

 NServiceBus provides a delayed-delivery implementation for transports that don't support it natively.
 All Transports except MSMQ support delayed delivery natively.